 Designlab courses revolve around project-based learning, more than most courses you might have taken in the past.
-You can use any computer to complete the coursework in Design 101, as long as you have a graphic design program of your choice to execute on the course projects.
+You can use Figma on any computer to complete the coursework in Design 101, as long as you have a graphic design program of your choice to execute on the course projects.

 You can use any software you’d like for the projects, including free tools, but we strongly recommend an industry-standard design tool like Photoshop, Illustrator, or Sketch.
 When you enroll in a Designlab course, you get access to our student perks which include 50% off a license to Sketch.
 Alternatively, you can use Photoshop & Illustrator for <$20/month with their Creative Cloud subscriptions.